(82075) 2000 YW134: Diameter and albedo

-In 2010, observations with the Herschel Space Observatory constrained the object's geometric albedo to no darker than 8%, and allowed to place an upper limit to its effective mean-diameter of 500 km, as no thermal radiation had been detected.
+In 2010, observations with the Herschel Space Observatory constrained the object's geometric albedo to no darker than 8%, and allowed to place an upper limit on its effective mean diameter of 500 km, as no thermal radiation had been detected.
 However, according to 's dissertation in 2013, the object has a much higher albedo of 0.408±0.329, which greatly reduces its effective diameter to 229 km.